-- The Spanish major must meet all general requirements for the B.A. degree.
-The major consists of 30 hours of Spanish beyond Basic Spanish I and II. - An OC graduate with a Bachelor of Arts degree in Spanish will: - 1.
-Demonstrate proficiency in speaking, reading, and writing in the Spanish language to participate in fluid conversations with native speakers of Spanish, read and understand prose and poetry in the target language, and write research papers and essays in Spanish.
+The Spanish major must meet all general requirements for the B.A. degree.
+The major consists of 30 hours of Spanish beyond Basic Spanish I and II.

+An OC graduate with a Bachelor of Arts degree in Spanish will:

-- Have an awareness and appreciation of the cultures of Spanishspeaking countries including the customs, religion and general way of life of their own country as it compares with that of Spanish speaking countries and important Hispanic authors, movements and historical events. - 3.
+- 1. Demonstrate proficiency in speaking, reading, and writing in the Spanish language to participate in fluid conversations with native speakers of Spanish, read and understand prose and poetry in the target language, and write research papers and essays in Spanish. - 2.
+Have an awareness and appreciation of the cultures of Spanish-speaking countries including the customs, religion and general way of life of their own country as it compares with that of Spanish speaking countries and important Hispanic authors, movements and historical events. - 3.
 Have familiarity with the structure of the Spanish language, including the grammar of their native language as it compares with that of Spanish, and have the ability to use all verb tenses in Spanish interchangeably. - 4.
 Engage in and articulate a personal integration of faith and learning.

+Student must complete a minimum of 126 hours including the major, core, and minor if required.
+Elective hours may be needed to reach 126 hours.

+9 HOURS LITERATURE

+SPAN-3213 Spanish Literary Readings

+SPAN-4113 Studies in Spanish Literature

+SPAN-4213 Studies in Latin American Literature

+3 HOURS ADVANCED GRAMMAR AND CONVERSATION

+3 HOURS HISPANIC CIVILIZATION

+SPAN-3223 Hispanic Civilization

+9 HOURS SPANISH ELECTIVES, except span-1113 span-1213

+3 HOURS SPANISH IMMERSION LAB

+SPAN-4711 Spanish Immersion Lab This course must be taken three times.

+SPAN-4623 Senior Spanish Capstone

+Successful completion of Senior Capstone meets the requirements for all strands of Language and Literature majors.

+FOREIGN LANGUAGE, 6 HOURS

-- 1. 9 hours literature SPAN-3213 Spanish Literary Readings SPAN-4113 Studies in Spanish Literature SPAN-4213 Studies in Latin American Literature - 2.
-3 hours advanced grammar and conversation - 3.
-3 hours Hispanic civilization SPAN-3223 Hispanic Civilization - 4.9 hours Spanish electives - 5.
-3 hours Spanish Immersion Lab SPAN-4711 Spanish Immersion Lab This course must be taken three times. - 6.
-3 hours Senior Seminar - SPAN-4623 Senior Spanish Capstone - Successful completion of Senior Capstone meets the requirements for all strands of language and Literature majors. - Two courses in one foreign language other than Spanish (minimum total 6 hours) - A student majoring in Spanish should work with his or her advisor to select the minor that will be most beneficial.
+Take 6 hours of the same foreign language other than spanish.
+A student majoring in Spanish should work with his or her advisor to select the minor that will be most beneficial.
 Art, history, international studies, and communication are often beneficial to a Spanish major.

-Spanish Proficiency
+SPANISH PROFICIENCY